lanttern/Data_Aanlyst_Nanodegree_projects/Project5_Make Effective Data Visualization/README.md

 # Make Effective Data Visualization: Trends for Startup Industries: 1990 to 2013
 #### by Zhihui Xie
 ## Summary
-This data visualization is going to explore trends of hot startup industry from 1990 to 2013.
+This data visualization is going to explore trends of hot startup industries from 1990 to 2013.
 The dataset was downloaded from CruchBase (https://info.crunchbase.com/about/crunchbase-data-exports/).
 ## Design
 ### Data Cleaning and Exploratory
 The hypothesis of the design is the quantity or the percentage of startups may be different across different industries over time.
 To test the hypothesis, I first removed invalid data points in “market” and “founded_year” column using Rstudio.
 Then, I did the first exploration with all industries across all years in the data set: